Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/about.rst

 Information Exchange Requirements (IERs)
 ****************************************

 PrimAITE adopts the concept of Information Exchange Requirements (IERs) to model both green agent (background) and red agent (adversary) behaviour.
-IERs are used to initiate modelling of traffic loading on the network, and have the following attributes:​
+IERs are used to initiate modelling of traffic loading on the network, and have the following attributes:

-* ID​
+* ID
-* Start step (i.e. which step in the training episode should the IER start)​
+* Start step (i.e. which step in the training episode should the IER start)
-* End step​ (i.e. which step in the training episode should the IER end)
+* End step (i.e. which step in the training episode should the IER end)
 * Source node ID
-* Destination node ID​
+* Destination node ID
-* Load (bits/s)​
+* Load (bits/s)
-* Protocol​
+* Protocol
-* Port​
+* Port
 * Running status (i.e. on / off)

 The application of green agent IERs between a source and destination follows a number of rules.
-Specifically:​
+Specifically:

-1. Does the current simulation time step fall between IER start and end step​
+1. Does the current simulation time step fall between IER start and end step
-2. Is the source node operational (both physically and at an O/S level), and is the service (protocol / port) associated with the IER (a) present on this node, and (b) in an operational state (i.e. not PATCHING)​
+2. Is the source node operational (both physically and at an O/S level), and is the service (protocol / port) associated with the IER (a) present on this node, and (b) in an operational state (i.e. not PATCHING)
-3. Is the destination node operational (both physically and at an O/S level), and is the service (protocol / port) associated with the IER (a) present on this node, and (b) in an operational state (i.e. not PATCHING)​
+3. Is the destination node operational (both physically and at an O/S level), and is the service (protocol / port) associated with the IER (a) present on this node, and (b) in an operational state (i.e. not PATCHING)
-4. Are there any Access Control List rules in place that prevent the application of this IER​
+4. Are there any Access Control List rules in place that prevent the application of this IER
-5. Are all switches in the (OSPF) path between source and destination operational (both physically and at an O/S level)​
+5. Are all switches in the (OSPF) path between source and destination operational (both physically and at an O/S level)

 For red agent IERs, the application of IERs between a source and destination follows a number of subtly different rules.
-Specifically:​
+Specifically:

-1. Does the current simulation time step fall between IER start and end step​
+1. Does the current simulation time step fall between IER start and end step
-2. Is the source node operational, and is the service (protocol / port) associated with the IER (a) present on that node and (b) already in a compromised state​
+2. Is the source node operational, and is the service (protocol / port) associated with the IER (a) present on that node and (b) already in a compromised state
-3. Is the destination node operational, and is the service (protocol / port) associated with the IER present on that node​
+3. Is the destination node operational, and is the service (protocol / port) associated with the IER present on that node
-4. Are there any Access Control List rules in place that prevent the application of this IER​
+4. Are there any Access Control List rules in place that prevent the application of this IER
 5. Are all switches in the (OSPF) path between source and destination operational (both physically and at an O/S level)

 Assuming the rules pass, the IER is applied to all relevant links (based on use of OSPF) between source and destination.